-Assessment Outcome: Vulnerable under Clause 4.4(c)(e, ii (B)
+Assessment Outcome: Vulnerable under Clause 4.4(c)(e ii (B))

 The e The estimated total number of mature individuals of the species is:

-(a) for critic ally endangered very low , or
+(a) for critically endangered very low, or

-spec cies
+species

-(b) for e ndang ered s pecies low, or
+(b) for endangered species low, or

-(c) for v ulnera ble spe ecies moderately low,
+(c) for vulnerable species moderately low,

 and e and either of the following 2 conditions apply:

-(d) umber of mature individuals that is
+(d) a continuing decline in the number of mature individuals that is

-riate to the species):
+, (according to an index of abur dance appropriate to the species):

-(i) endangered s species
+(i) for critically endangered s species very large, or

-(ii) red species large
+(ii) for endangered species large, or

-(iii) ulnerable species moderate,
+(iii) for vulnerable species moderate,

-(e) both ne following apply:
+(e) both of the following apply:

-(i) ntinuing decline in the number of mature individuals

-(acco and rding t ding to an index of abundance appropriate to the species),

-(ii) at lea st one st one of the following applies:
+(i) • r of mature propriate to th (ii) at lea st one of the following ig applies: (A) the nu ımber of indivi duals in each population of the species (I) for critically species endangered extremely lov w, or (II) for endanger ed species very low, or (III) for vulnerable e species low, (B) all or nearly all mature individuals of the species occur within one population, occur within (C) extreme fluctuations occur in an index of abundance appropriate to the species.

+Clause 4.5 - Low total numbers of mature individuals of species (Equivalent to IUCN criterion D) Assessment Outcome: Not met

-(A) the nu the number of individuals in each population of the species
+T The total number of mature individuals of the species is:

-is:

-(I) for critically endang ered extremely low, or
+(a) for critically endangered extremely low, or

 species

-(II) (II) for endangered species very low, or

-(III)

-(B) all or i nearly all mate ure individ luals of the species occur within

-one p opulation,

-(C) extrer ne fluctuatio ns occur in an index of abundance

-appro priate to the species.

-Clause 4.5 - Low total numbers of mature individuals of species (Equivalent to IUCN criterion D)

-Assessment Outcome: Not met

-The tot The total number of mature individuals of the species is:

-(6 (a) for critically endangered extremely low, or

-species

-(1 b) for endangered species very low, or
+(b) for endangered species very low, or

-(0 (c) for vulnerable species low.
+(c) for vulnerable species low.

-Clause 4.6 - Quantitative analysis of extinction probability

-(Equivalent to IUCN criterion E) Assessment Outcome: Not met
+Clause 4.6 - Quantitative analysis of extinction probability (Equivalent to IUCN criterion E) Assessment Outcome: Not met